From napkin sketch to functional artifact

 In a span of four weeks, I presented my work over multiple conversations with back-end and front-end engineers.
 By asking questions, taking notes and pushing forward, my understanding the technical aspect of the project expanded and the end result was a byproduct of that.

-Simplified complexity
+Simplify complexity

 Even when something appears to be technical and complex, their main components can be understood and brought to simple terms.
 By leaning into information architecture and hierarchy, asking questions and focusing on smaller parts of the whole.